Vibrant Shed (Balloons in the Dark), 2018, DOK Artists Space, Edinburgh

 Porthole, dog texts, and horizon, Oakville Galleries, 2011

 A hole cut in a wall recalls the porthole of a boat.
 This is near a local river.
 The humidity and the local environs are revealed.
 Texts about dogs without masters float on walls and windows.
 They give images of distance and perhaps a deadpan sort of slapstick.
 A line of glossy medium on a wall reflects the light from the opposite window.
-Art is nothing.
+These works are like nothings.

 Eel, 2008, paint on edges